cloudblue/connect-eaas-core/docs/tutorials/anvilapp/develop.md

 ```

-## Create an Anvil callable to send the purchase request to Connect
+## Create Anvil callable to send requests

-Finally create an Anvil callable that send the purchase to Connect:
+Finally, create an Anvil callable that sends purchase requests to the Connect platform.
+Declare this callable as follows:

 ``` python hl_lines="25-33"
 from uuid import uuid4